Flexible Working Arrangements

 you have completed at least 12 months continuous service with UWS before making the request or:

-you have in your care a child who is either under school age or 18 and under with a disability.
+have in your care a child who is school age or younger

 What you need to do: